acmutd/hackportal/docs/set-up.md

 # Setting up Firebase

-HackPortal has a modular design that allows swapping out back-end services wtih minimal friction.
 By default, this project uses Firebase APIs.
 If you use any of the following, you must set up Firebase APIs before running this app:

 - Firebase Authentication